-Tier 3 capital includes any other capital that does fall into the tier 1 and tier 2 categories, including net deferred tax asset.
+Tier 3 capital includes any other capital that does not fall into the tier 1 and tier 2 categories, including net deferred tax asset and new to 2024 a subordinated loan received from the parent entity of ALPI dac.
 Tier 3 is the lowest quality capital.
-At end 2023, the Company has a net deferred tax asset of €16.3m which is an increase over the prior year asset due to the removal of a restriction on deferred tax asset recognition.
+At end 2024, the Company has a net deferred tax asset of €11.4m which is an decrease over the prior year asset due to the recognition of Deferred tax liability on the new subordinated loan.
+The €40m subordinated loan was received during 2024 to support ongoing strategic investment in growth of ALPI dac business in Ireland.